Signed in as:

 filler@godaddy.com

-Building stainless sinks out of domestic surgical grade stainless steel offers more resistant to corrosion that 304 grade stainless steel.
+Building stainless sinks out of domestic 316L surgical grade stainless steel offers more resistant to corrosion than 304 grade stainless steel.

-316L steel prevents sitting water or soap from staining and is resistant to household bleach.
-You should never put pure household cleaning bleach in any type 304 sink.
+316L steel prevents sitting soapy water or soap from staining your sink and is resistant to household bleach.
+You should never put pure household cleaning bleach in any type 304 stainless steel sink.

 Our sinks are designed to be as functional as they are beautiful.
 All of our sinks have the capability of placing a half sheet pan on the step or ledge ,which means freeing up even more counterspace when preparing a meal.